telerik/blazor-docs/knowledge-base/common-net8-sections.md

 ## Notes

-We don't recommend and don't officially support custom markup or custom components inside our components, unless the custom content is placed inside an officially documented template (such as the `ToolBarTemplateItem`).
-The only reason why this is possible now is because [Blazor RenderFragments](https://docs.microsoft.com/en-us/aspnet/core/blazor/components/render-fragments) don't support restrictions for child components and tags.
+We don't recommend and don't officially support custom markup or custom components inside our components, unless the custom content is placed inside a documented template (such as the ToolBar `ToolBarTemplateItem`) or containers that are intended for arbitrary content (such as the Window `WindowContent`).
+Currently it is possible to place invalid custom content inside Telerik components because [Blazor RenderFragments](https://docs.microsoft.com/en-us/aspnet/core/blazor/components/render-fragments) don't support restrictions for child components and tags.

 ## See Also